damiant/dust/roadmap.md

 - 🔵 Timetable view (something like Google Calendar)
 - 🟠 Share/Collaborate with friends on your favorites list
 - 🟠 Notes - ability to write notes for things
-- 🟠 Option to predownload all content (images etc)
+- 🟠 Option to pre-download all content (images etc)

 # Drop a Pin